Sukanta1304/TeeRexStore/README.md

  * Filter can be applied by itself or on top of the search results.
  * The mockup provided is only a sample so that you have an indication of what is expected from you.
 You could choose to go with a completely different user experience.
 But you will need to ensure that all requirements mentioned in the problem are covered & there should be navigation between screens.
  * All features (search, filter, add to cart etc) should be handled on the client side.
- * You can you either json file or the api- https://geektrust.s3.ap-southeast-1.amazonaws.com/coding-problems/shopping-cart/catalogue.json
+ * You can use either json file or the api- https://geektrust.s3.ap-southeast-1.amazonaws.com/coding-problems/shopping-cart/catalogue.json

 #### Run the project Locally